Top 10 North American Gravel Fondos for 2026

 Known for long climbs, fast descents, and technical gravel sectors that test bike handling and endurance. - The event includes a festival atmosphere at the Chino Valley Community Center, with showers, shaded areas, and post-race celebrations.

-The 2026 Chino Grinder will be held on Saturday, October 17, 2026, in Chino Valley, Arizona.
+The 13th edition of the Chino Grinder will be held on Saturday, October 17, 2026, in Chino Valley, Arizona.
 Arizona’s oldest gravel grinder, often called one of the toughest gravel races in the West.

 Parts of the course reach over 5,000 ft, so riders should prepare for thinner air.
 October in northern Arizona can swing from hot sun to cold winds—layering is essential.
 Gravel varies from smooth dirt to loose rock; puncture-resistant tires and strong handling skills are critical.